ccai1/fatality-patrol/README.md

 ## algorithm psuedocode

-    if "E" is on the treasure, return true if you are on a wall, return false else
+    if "E" is on the treasure, return true if "E" is on a wall, return false else
         for each direction
             take snapshot